alessiapacca/igl-project/README.md

 ## Align all meshes

 - smoothed meshes and landmark files in `data/smoothed`
 - mesh namelist saved in `data/smoothed/smoothed_mesh_list` (we splitted the meshes to be smoothed between groups.
-Each group had 12-13 meshes to be smoothed and their landmarks to be marked.
-However, group 12 did not smooth their meshes, so our group did it also for them.
-Group 1 did not contribute to the work.)
+Out of 113 meshes, we preprocessed 26 meshes.)
 - click `Align All Meshes` to process all meshes and save alligned meshes in `data/aligned`

 ## PCA face